olemislang/slides.cuban.tech/crypto.intro.md

 --

+## Outline - Day 4

+- I'll use cryptocurrencies once I understand what they doing ...
+- How do cryptocurrencies work?
+- What's the difference between cryptocurrency , banks and accounting bookkeping?

+--

 ## Outline - Coming soon

 - Q&A
-  * I'll use cryptocurrencies once I understand what they doing ...
   * Financial freedom vs Bitcoin vs Government
   * All crytpocurrencies are fraud 'cause invented by Ponzi
   * Hey Mom!
 John Doe offered me crypto.
 Is he a criminal?